weaviate/weaviate/docs/en/contribute/custom-connectors.md

-# Custom Connectors
+# Custom Database Connectors

-> SHORT DESCRIPTION OF THIS DOC
+> Documentation on how to build now database connectors.

 Based on the technology & concept summary which you can find [here](https://www.semi.network/knowledge-base/learn/technology-summary/).